Rchuucdavis/BIS15W2024_rchu/README.md

 Welcome! this repository includes homework, projects, and any other course work for the BIS 015L class.

+## Homework

+My homework is stored in the corresponding lab folder

 ## Contact Info

 [Ryan Chu] (ryuchu@ucdavis.edu)